NotSanti/React-forum-project/README.md

 ## Name

-Matthew Toledo and Santiago Luna
+Santiago Luna and Matthew Toledo

 ## Description

 In this project, we created a pseudo-forum.
-We fetched data from a JSON file and created a user interface using react to render its components.
+The program fetches data from a given JSON file and presents it to the user using React as the front end.
+The user can travel down the JSON, exploring the blog posts with each component.

 ## Attributions